feynman0406/feynman0406.github.io/_pages/about.md

 - During my master's studies, I am very pleased to be advised by [Prof. Raed Al Kontar](https://alkontar.engin.umich.edu/), an Associate professor at the Department of Industrial and Operations Engineering, The University of Michigan, Ann Arbor.
 We collaboratively developed two papers on sequential decision-making, which sparked my interest in this field.

 # Services
-- Reviewer: Journal of Data Science/Journal of Statistical Theory and Applications
+- Journal reviewer: Journal of Data Science/Journal of Statistical Theory and Applications
+- Conference reviewer: AISTATS 2026

 # Contact
 - Address: 500D, I-HUB, Wood Ln, London, W12 0BZ.